cardboard-iguana/cardboard-iguana.com/log/2022-08-02-aws-deep-dive.md

 author:: Nathan Acks
 date:: 2022-08-02

-Today I’ll be covering the “Security” module of the “AWS Cloud Practitioner Essentials” course.
+Today I'll be covering the "Security" module of the "AWS Cloud Practitioner Essentials" course.

 REFERENCES: